About

 I’m a scholar and educator working across creative practice and psychological science.

-I hold a BIS in Interdisciplinary Studies from Georgia State University, an MS in Curriculum & Instruction from North Carolina State University, and a PhD in Educational Psychology (STEAM Learning & Teaching) the University of Illinois at Urbana-Champaign.
+I hold a BIS in Interdisciplinary Studies from Georgia State University, an MS in Curriculum & Instruction from North Carolina State University, and a PhD in Educational Psychology (STEAM Learning & Teaching) from the University of Illinois at Urbana-Champaign.

 My work brings together behavioral design, media & archival analysis, data visualization, and studio-based inquiry to examine how knowledge is produced across art, science, and education.